 Full Time Art History Faculty

-Professor, Medieval and Gothic Art
+Professor in Medieval and Gothic Art

 William Clark is a professor of Art History and an internationally recognized scholar of medieval art and architecture who has published in the major journals in the field, authored four books (so far) and numerous scholarly papers published here and abroad.
 Clark presents three to four papers at conferences and meetings every year.
 He has appeared in the PBS series "The Art of the Western World," which is regularly rebroadcast, and on a Nova program with Robert Mark.
 His major interests focus on the conceptual thinking of medieval builders, artists and patrons, as is revealed in the works of art, revival elements in medieval architecture, and the beginnings of architectural photography in Europe.

-Department Chair and Associate Professor, Ancient and Classical Art
+Associate Professor in Ancient and Classical Art

 Michael Nelson is an art historian and an active field archaeologist studying the ancient architecture of the Mediterranean.
 Since 2001, he has been a member of an international team of scholars excavating at Omrit, a Roman and Early Byzantine site in northern Israel.
 Currently, his research focuses on the well-preserved temple complex at Omrit and its three Corinthian temples.
 His interests include the use and reception of Roman religious architecture and temple sculpture in the fringe areas of the empire and the transmission of stoneworking techniques.
 He also recently completed an archaeological field survey at Leukos, a Roman and Early Byzantine port settlement on the Greek island of Karpathos in the Dodecanese.
 His research here explores insular settlement archaeology in relation to seaborne trade.

-Associate Professor, Modern and Contemporary Art
+Associate Professor in Modern and Contemporary Art

 Edward Powers is an associate professor of modern and contemporary art.
 He received his PhD at the Institute of Fine Arts.
 Prior to Queens College, he taught for a number of years at the Pratt Institute, and was also a museum lecturer in the Education Department of the Museum of Modern Art.
 With Sarah Ganz Blythe, he coauthored Looking at Dada, which was published in conjunction with the 2006 Dada exhibition at the Museum of Modern Art.
 His essays on Symbolism, Dada / Surrealism and Pop art have appeared in a number of peer-reviewed journals both here and abroad.
 He recently completed a book on Andy Warhol, entitled Are You "Different?"
 Andy Warhol, the Age of Consensus and American Modernism.
 He is currently working on another book, tentatively entitled Veiled-Erotic: Max Ernst's Fetishes and Feints.

-Professor, Modern Art
+Professor in Modern Art

 A native of Southern California, Judy Sund earned her BA at San Diego State University, and her PhD in art history at Columbia University.
 She is a modernist who specializes in the art and architecture of the 18th, 19th, and early 20th centuries in Europe and the United States.
 She is particularly well known for her work on Van Gogh, having published two books on that artist (True to Temperament: Van Gogh and French Naturalist Literature, 1992, and Van Gogh: Art and Ideas, 2002), in addition to several essays.
 Professor Sund's secondary field of interest is the art and architecture of the Pre-Columbian Americas.
 Her current research interests include exoticisms in Western art, visual artists' responses to texts, and intersections of "high art" and popular culture (e.g. advertising, fashion, popular entertainment).

-Assistant Professor, Byzantine Art
+Assistant Professor in Byzantine Art

 Warren Woodfin's research focuses on the art and archaeology of Byzantium and its cultural sphere in the eleventh through fifteenth centuries.
 For the past several years, he has been collaborating with a research team of U.S. and Ukraine based scholars to study a medieval burial complex in the Black Sea steppe.
 The site, called the Chungul Kurgan, yielded a trove of medieval textiles, precious metalwork, and other artifacts interred with a nomadic leader of the thirteenth century.
 His recent article on the project (co-authored with Renata Holod and Yuriy Rassamakin) appears in Ars Orientalis 38 (2010), pp. 153-184.
 He has also published articles in the journals Gesta and Dumbarton Oaks Papers, and has contributed essays to various edited volumes.
 He is also the co-editor (with Mateusz Kapustka) of Clothing the Sacred: Medieval Textiles as Fabric, Form, and Metaphor (Berlin: Edition Imorde, 2014).
 His book on Byzantine textiles and their role in ritual and hierarchy, The Embodied Icon: Liturgical Vestments and Sacramental Power in Byzantium, was published by Oxford University Press in 2012.
 Prior to joining the faculty at Queens College as Kallinikeion Assistant Professor of Byzantine Studies, Woodfin held teaching and research posts at Duke, Princeton, the University of Pennsylvania, the Metropolitan Museum, and, most recently, a European Research Council-sponsored fellowship at the University of Zurich.